busterjs/buster-docs/getting-started.rst

 For browser tests, list all your source files in ``"sources"`` and test files in ``'tests'``.
 For Node tests, you don't need to specify ``"sources"`` as you typically ``require` your source files directly in the test files.

-Read the full :ref:`buster-configuration <configuration>` documentation for details.
+Read the full :doc:`buster-configuration <configuration>` documentation for details.

 Note that you may not "dot out" in ``sources``, ``tests`` etc. Paths are resolved relative to the directory where the configuration file lives.
 If your sources live outside this directory, adjust the root directory using the ``rootPath`` property (which is also resolved against the config file location, unless absolute).